Writing and Critical Inquiry Program

 T UNI 110 Honors Writing and Critical Inquiry (3)

-T UNI 110 is the Honors College version of U UNI 110; only one version may be taken for credit.
+T UNI 110 is the Honors College version of U UNI 110; only one of T UNI 110, U UNI 110, or A ENG 110 may be taken for credit.
+Must be completed with a grade of C or better or S to meet the Writing and Critical Inquiry requirement.
 Prerequisite(s): first-year student in the Honors College.

 U UNI 297 Independent Study in Writing (3)

 Independent study course with an emphasis on research-based writing to provide students the opportunity to explore a subject beyond the introductory or survey level.
 The experience will commonly grow out of the student's work in U UNI 110.
 Contingent on the consent of instructor willing to supervise the project.
 Prerequisite(s): U UNI 110 and permission from the Writing and Critical Inquiry Program.

 A ENG 110 Writing and Critical Inquiry in the Humanities (3)